-FedEx suspends 2020 profit outlook; quarterly revenue beats estimates
+FedEx suspends 2020 profit outlook, quarterly revenue beats estimates

 Analysts on average expected FedEx to earn $1.41 per share and revenue of $16.89 billion, according to Refinitiv IBES data.

-Reporting by Lisa Baertlein in Los Angeles and Ankit Ajmera in Bengaluru; Editing by Arun Koyyur
+Reporting by Lisa Baertlein in Los Angeles and Ankit Ajmera in Bengaluru; Editing by Arun Koyyur and Sonya Hepinstall